Rouselos/responsive-content/README.md

 Ensure also that the above __rescon*_ query parameters do not leak through and reappear in anchor href attributes in the returned HTML fragment.

-### "Mobile First" Content Flow

-If the screen width equals or exceeds the _breakpoint_ option value, an Ajax call will be made and its response will replace the "default content" in the container element.
-This default content should be the "mobile first" version of your content.
-If you do not have default content and wish to force an Ajax load in all cases, set _breakpoint: 0_.
+### Click Behaviour

-Subsequent clicks on links will cause new fragments to be requested and loaded into the container element using Pjax.
+Clicks on links selected by `linkSelector` will cause new fragments to be requested and loaded into the container element using Pjax.
 This causes the address bar and history state to be updated with the link's href URL, ensuring correct back/forward button behaviour.
 Pjax also caches DOM fragments so that post-Ajax page state is maintained when navigating the history.

-NOTE: the latter paragraph only applies to browsers that support the HTML5 History API.
+NOTE: this only applies to browsers that support the HTML5 History API.
 IE9 does not, for example.
 In this case the fallback behaviour is to always load the entire page as normal including its default content, followed by device-tailored content via Ajax if the screen width exceeds the _breakpoint_ option value.

 ### Performance Considerations

-The impact on page-load performance depends on the device's secreen width, its browser's support for HTML5 History API, and whether we are condidering an "entry" page or a "post-click" page.
-(An entry page is just the first page that a perticulat user visits on the site.
+The impact on performance depends on the device's screen width, its browser's support for HTML5 History API, and whether we are considering an "entry" page or a "post-click" page.
+(An entry page is just the first page that a particular user visits on the site.
 It is not necessarily the home page; for instance the user may click a link on another site to a specific article on this site.)

-Compared to a pure CSS Responsive Design approach, the performance impact can be summarised into four classes of device:
+Compared to a "same HTML for all devices approach", and assuming Responsive Content is being used load "lighter" content volumes into smaller devices, to  the potential performance impacts can be summarised across four classes of device:

-* screen width is less than *breakpoint* and support for History (e.g. iPhones, Android phones): performance increase on entry pages and an even greater increase on post-click pages.
+* screen width less than *breakpoint*, History support (iPhones, Android phones) : performance increase on entry pages and an even greater increase on post-click pages.

-* screen width is less than *breakpoint* and no support for History (e.g. older phones): performamce increase on both page types.
+* screen width less than *breakpoint*, no History support (older phones) : performamce increase on both page types.

-* screen width is at least *breakpoint* and support for History (e.g. tablets, desktops running Chrome/Firefox/Safari/IE10): performance decrease on entry pages and a performance increase on "post click" pages.
+* screen width at least *breakpoint*, History support (tablets, desktops running Chrome/Firefox/Safari/IE10) : performance decrease on entry pages and a performance increase on "post click" pages.

-* screen width is at least *breakpoint* and no support History (e.g. desktops running IE7/8/9): performance decrease on both page types.
+* screen width at least *breakpoint*, no History support (desktops running IE7/8/9) : performance decrease on both page types.

-Given that the tendancy for the last device class is to diminish over time, the overall effect is for a performance increase - apart from a decrease for entry pages on larger devices.
-Given that the latter typically have the higher bandwidth connections, the 'Performance Orientation' design criterion is fullfilled.
+With the inevitability that the last device class will diminish and the first will likely grow, the tendency is for an overall performance increase - with the exception of entry pages on larger devices.
+Given that the latter typically have the higher bandwidth connections, the 'Performance Orientation' design criterion is fulfilled.

 ### Cache Considerations